Samantha-uk/one/home-assistant/zigzag-panel/README.md

 You will need to:

 - Copy the [zigzag](zigzag/) directory (_and its contents_) to a `zigzag` directory in the `www` folder of your Home Assistant server.
-It should then look something like this:
+It should then look something like this (_There may be a number of .map files also._):
 ```
 └── www
     └── zigzag